-The regulation of Automated Decision-Making in the GDPR and in the EU Member States: from the right to explanation to Algorithmic Impact Assessment, from the DPIA model.
+The regulation of AI and Automated Decision-Making in the AI Act, in the GDPR and in the EU Member States: from the right to explanation to Algorithmic Impact Assessment and value-sensitive design of AI systems.

 The definition and protection of vulnerable individuals in the Data Protection framework, exploring how data protection law and consumer law can mitigate data subjects’ vulnerabilities.

 The nature of personal data.
 How traditional private law structures (property, quasi-property, inalienability) could (not) be a solution to protect the fundamental right of personal data.

 Fundamental Rights on digital platforms: from Social Media to AR

 The regulation of digital platforms, especially social media, augmented realities and virtual realities.
 How the EU Digital Services Act and other laws address the protection of fundamental rights online.

 Data subjects’ rights

 The right to transparency, data portability, the right to object, the right not to be subject to automated decisions.
 The fil rouge between different individual rights in the data protection field

 How to implement the Data Protection Impact Assessment under a fundamental rights perspective; the notion of “harm” to fundamental rights and how the DPIA can be a tool for individual rights too.